 A National Programme to Tackle Inequality

 The Party believes that tackling inequality should be made the object of a national strategy with the aim of bringing the UK over a five-year period from being the second worst of the 20 largest OECD countries to being one of the ten best.
-As a further stage, there should be a ten year target of bringing the country into the top five in terms of the ratio of the average earnings of the 20% of the highest paid and the 20% lowest paid.
+As a further stage, there should be a ten year target for bringing the country into the top five in terms of the ratio of the earnings of the highest paid 20% and the 20% lowest paid.
 This should be led by the Prime Minister, should embrace all areas of ministerial responsibility and be subject to an annual report to the nation.

-Directing additional resources to communities rather than to individuals will address a wider range of aspects of inequality and concentrate the resources needed to help people solve their own problems where they are most needed.
+Directing additional resources to communities rather than to individuals will address a wider range of aspects of inequality and concentrate the resources to help people solve their own problems where they are most needed.
 It will also help avoid pushing individuals who find low-paid work into the poverty trap, where they lose means-tested benefits and end up hardly any better off.
-A substantial proportion of poor and marginalised people live in areas which face high overall levels of deprivation and disadvantages which go beyond those captured by the criteria determining access to benefits, including impoverished physical environments, high levels of criminality and anti-social behaviour, and poor public transport to work, hospitals and shops), which go beyond the criteria determining access to individual benefits.
+A substantial proportion of poor and marginalised people live in areas which face multiple disadvantages (such as in impoverished physical environments, criminality and anti-social behaviour, and poor public transport to work, hospitals and shops), which go beyond the criteria determining access to individual benefits.

-To help offset these disadvantages, additional spending should be made available for NHS facilities, nursery care, schooling, careers support and social services in such localities, with the emphasis on human resources, community leadership, cohesion and integration.
+To offset these challenges, additional spending should be made available for NHS facilities, nursery care, schooling, careers support and social services in such localities, with the emphasis on human resources, young people, empowering women, community leadership, cohesion and integration.
 For example, many disadvantaged areas face high turnover of staff such as health workers and teachers, which hinders the development of local knowledge and trust.
-Increased funding should include resources to provide incentives to encourage such workers to develop a longer-term commitment to the communities concerned.
+Increased funding should include resources to encourage such workers to develop a longer-term commitment to the communities they serve.